ldsun/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 ![after preprocessing][after_preprocessing]

-From the training set distribution bar chart, we can see that some image has more samples, when some only has a few.
+From the training set distribution bar chart, we can see that some image has more samples, while some only has a few.
 So different images get different chance of training.
 To make sure all images get enough training, I generated additional data.

 To add more data to the the data set, I applied below transformation on original data:
 1) scaling